 Advantages and Disadvantages of Porcelain Onlays

-- As already mentioned, onlays allow more of the natural tooth structure to be preserved.
+- Onlays allow more of the natural tooth structure to be preserved.

-- Because onlays do not go down to the gumline, they do not tend to irritate the gum the way crowns can.
+- Because onlays do not go down to the gumline, they tend not to irritate the gum the way crowns can.

 - Conversely, porcelain onlays may not be as strong as crowns, which can make them more likely to crack if they aren’t done properly.